argumentcomputer/yatima/README.md

 ## Usage

-The subcommands available for the `yatima` CLI are:
+The subcommands planned to be available for the `yatima` CLI are:
 * `compile`: compile Lean 4 code to Yatima IR
 * `typecheck`: typecheck Yatima IR
 * `transpile`: transpile Yatima IR to Lurk code